Author: Jessica Sussman

 When to Use

-In the present day, as cameras are more ubiquitous than ever and found on almost every cell phone and personal digital assistant (PDA), an employer may be increasingly concerned that photographs taken in the workplace violate the privacy of the employer and its employees.
-Unrestricted camera use presents various issues for an employer and may lead to invasion of privacy claims as well as to the intentional or inadvertent exposure of an employer's confidential information and trade secrets, whether in the form of documents, equipment, processes, or employees.
+In the present day, as cameras are more ubiquitous than ever and found on almost every cell phone and tablet, an employer may be increasingly concerned that photographs taken in the workplace violate the privacy of the employer and its employees.
+Unrestricted camera use presents various issues for an employer and may lead to invasion of privacy claims as well as to the intentional or inadvertent exposure of an employer's confidential information and trade secrets, whether in the form of documents, equipment, processes or employees.

 Regardless of the work environment, it may be wise for an employee handbook to contain a policy regarding the use of cameras in the workplace.